Multi Emulator Super System

-Multi Emulator Super System (MESS) is an emulator for various consoles and computer systems, based on the MAME core.
+Multi Emulator Super System (MESS) was an emulator for various consoles and computer systems, based on the MAME core.
 It used to be a standalone program (which has since been discontinued), but is now integrated into MAME (which is actively developed).

-MESS emulates portable and console gaming systems, computer platforms, and calculators.
-The project strives for accuracy and portability and therefore is not always the fastest emulator for any one particular system.
-Its accuracy makes it also useful for homebrew game development.
+MESS emulated portable and console gaming systems, computer platforms, and calculators.
+The project strived for accuracy and portability and therefore was not always the fastest emulator for any one particular system.
+Its accuracy made it also useful for homebrew game development.

 As of April 2015 MESS supported 994 unique systems with 2,106 total system variations.
-However, not all of the systems in MESS are functional; some are marked as non-working or are in development.
-MESS was first released in 1998 and has been under constant development since.
+MESS was first released in 1998 and was under development up until 2015.

 MAME and MESS were once separate applications, but were later developed and released together from a single source repository.
 MAMEDEV member David Haywood maintained and distributed UME (Universal Machine Emulator) which combined much of the functionality of MAME and MESS in a single application.
 On May 27, 2015, MESS was formally integrated with MAME and became a part of MAME.